scribbletune/harmonics/README.md

 harmonics.getIndicesFromScale('phrygian'); // [0, 1,  3,  5, 7, 8, 10, 12]
 harmonics.inlineChord('110010110011'); // [0, 1,  3,  5, 7, 8, 10, 12]
 ```

+## Security

+Earlier versions of this repository accidentally committed a local
+`.npmrc` file containing an authentication token.
+The file has since been
+removed and the token revoked.
+To prevent similar issues, any local
+`.npmrc` should remain untracked by Git.